-Emergency Medical Services - Basic Technician, continued Career Studies Certificate (089)
+Emergency Medical Services - Basic Technician, continued Career Studies Certificate (221-146-069)

-Student Responsibilities After Acceptance into the Program Applicants accepted to the program are required to submit a health certificate signed by a licensed physician, physician's assistant or RNP and other health related documentation as required by the program.
+Applicants accepted to the program are required to submit a health certificate signed by a licensed physician, physician's assistant or RNP and other health related documentation as required by the program.
 This should include but is not limited to documentation of measles, mumps, Rubella (MMR) and chicken pox exposure or inoculations; documentation of Hepatitis B inoculation; Tuberculosis testing; and overall general health of the applicant.
 Drug and alcohol screening is required prior to rotating through certain clinical sites.
 Positive screenings will jeopardize continuation in the program.
 Costs of the tests are the responsibility of the student.